shankar-r10n/spt-aca-hol/README.md

    *Something that resonated even more - considering startup teams would rather focus on product differentiation, speedy go-to-market as compared to foundational infrastructure setup, security and Day-2 operations.*

-2. ACA is built on the foundation of open-source  Cloud Native Computing Foundation (CNCF) projects like - Kubernetes Event Driven Autoscaling (KEDA) and Distributed Application Runime (Dapr) which are gaining adoption amongst cloud native developers and ACA inherently utilizing the CNCF Graduated project - Envoy - for its service-proxy functionality.
+2. ACA is built on the foundation of open-source  Cloud Native Computing Foundation (CNCF) projects like - Kubernetes Event Driven Autoscaling (KEDA) and Distributed Application Runtime (Dapr) which are gaining adoption amongst cloud native developers and ACA inherently utilizing the CNCF Graduated project - Envoy - for its service-proxy functionality.

    *Serverless PaaS powered by CNCF projects to enable developers - sounded like an attractive proposition*

 Martha has looped in and tasked two of her top engineers Alice and Bob to conduct a timeboxed hands-on evaluation of ACA.
 Such a time-boxed evaluation methodology has proven to be a strategic advantage to Martha's firm for many years.

 Alice is a Kubernetes expert having worked with several of SUM Inc.'s clients on anything ranging from - large DIY Kubernetes clusters - to - vendor managed Kubernetes offerings including the Azure Kubernetes Service (AKS) from Microsoft.
-She has recently passed the Certified Kubernetes Administrator & Certified Kuberneted Application Developer exams from the Linux Foundation.
+She has recently passed the Certified Kubernetes Administrator & Certified Kubernetes Application Developer exams from the Linux Foundation.

 Bob is a polyglot developer - addressing the full-stack of cloud native application development.
 He is familiar with containerization and orchestration but would rather spend his time building high-performant microservices and applying the needed development rigor driven by well-adopted software development patterns.
 He is relatively new to Azure.